 mpuniskis@yahoo.com

-This presentation will cover a working research design of a quantitative study exploring the effects of weather/climate change on a type of political violence, such as electoral violence, based on inferential statistical analysis of publicly available secondary datasets.
+This presentation will cover a working design of a quantitative study exploring the effects of weather/climate change on a type of political violence, such as electoral violence, based on inferential statistical analysis of publicly available secondary datasets.
 After defining each variable, a brief background of relevant empirical literature and theory will be provided to establish justification for the proposed study.
-Attention will be given to discuss several datasets under consideration, and methodological issues relating to the preparation and analyses of selected datasets.
-As such, discussions will also focus on challenges involved in the proposed study and highlight some ethical issues.
+Attention will be given to discuss several datasets under consideration, and issues relating to the preparation and analyses of selected datasets.
+Discussions will also focus on how to address various empirical and ethics challenges involved in the proposed study.
 Some implications of the proposed study’s findings will be covered.

-Mike Puniskis has a background in social sciences, using quantitative and qualitative methods to analyse primary and secondary sources of data.
-He mainly works in criminology and psychology, having completed bachelor’s and master’s degrees in these fields, and has a postgraduate diploma in research methods.
+Mike Puniskis has a background in social sciences, using quantitative and qualitative methods to analyse primary and secondary sources of data in criminology and psychology.
+Having completed bachelor’s and master’s degrees in these fields, Mike also has a postgraduate diploma in research methods.
 Mike is interested in how the environment affects human behaviour and society, particularly in terms of crime and violence.
-Having wrote his first master’s dissertation on the effects of weather on crime, Mike plans to explore this topic from a new angle for his MRes Politics dissertation, researching the effects of climate change on political violence, using quantitative methods
+Having written his first master’s dissertation on the effects of weather on crime, Mike plans to explore this topic from a new angle for his MRes Politics dissertation, researching the effects of climate change on political violence, using quantitative methods.